 The purpose of creating a fashion sketch is to determine the general look of a garment.
 Once the sketch has been finalized, you must prepare a fashion flat for production to follow.
 A fashion flat is a highly detailed, technical drawing of a garment.
-It’s used to convey all the details of your design, from construction to fabric to stitching.
+This drawing conveys all the details of your design, from construction to fabric to stitching.
 Flats are not meant to be creative or particularly beautiful.
-Rather, they’re intended to represent the garment as accurately as possible so that you can clearly convey your design to the production team.
+Rather, flats represent the garment as accurately as possible to convey your design to the production team clearly.

-While a general fashion sketch is meant to show details and convey the design in a realistic manner, flat sketches are literally a flat representation of the garment.
+While a general fashion sketch is meant to show details and realistically convey the design, flat sketches are literally a flat representation of the garment.
 It should look like you took a shirt and laid it flat on the floor.
 This allows your pattern makers and sewers to see exactly how the garment needs to be made.

 Drawing a fashion flat by hand is a meticulous art that requires graph paper, rulers, erasers, and lots of patience.
 Luckily, TEG can assist with the creation of fashion flats and save you time in the fashion design process.

 At TEG, we have access to seasoned fashion industry professionals who can help turn your fashion sketches into production-ready flats.
-We offer a design service that allows you to work directly with a professional designer who will draft flat drawings of each style you’ve created along with the following:
+We offer a design service that allows you to work directly with a professional designer.
+This design expert will draft flat drawings of each style you’ve created along with the following: